SeisComP/seiscomp/doc/base/filter-grammar.rst

 .. py:function:: DT

-   Replaces each input sample with the sampling time of the current sample.
+   Replaces each input sample with the sampling interval of the current sample.
 This is a shortcut for :code:`1/SR` but more efficient as the division has to be done only once and not once per input sample.
+The output unit is *seconds*.

 .. py:function:: DURATION(trigger_on, trigger_off)